avisingh599/vo-howard08/README.md

 A copy of the publication is freely available [here](https://www-robotics.jpl.nasa.gov/publications/Andrew_Howard/howard_iros08_visodom.pdf).

+I also have a [blog post](http://avisingh599.github.io/vision/visual-odometry-full/) describing the implementation, which is especialy recommended for beginners.

 Note that this is not an exact implementation.
 A few things, such as the feature detector, are different.
 Also, since it is based on MATLAB, and not C/C++ like the original author, it is not really "real time".
 In fact, each VO computation takes around 10-15 seconds.